roryday/Infusion-Defect-Tracking-System/README.md

 ---

 ## ⚙️ Root Cause Analysis
-Key findings from the engineering team:
+Key findings from engineering knowledge:
 - The **gap between the separator and anode** is a **critical-to-quality (CTQ)** parameter
 - This gap varies by **Winder equipment** and is captured in the `isp_ifo_h` table